Chinmay2660/DrumKit/README.md

 ## Features

 - Simple and intuitive user interface
-- Eight different drum sounds to choose from
+- Seven different drum sounds to choose from
 - Users can play drums by clicking on images or using the keyboard keys

 ## Getting Started